Skip to main content

 Set up per-service billing

-When creating a service offering:
+When creating a service template:

-2. Create or edit a service offering
+2. Create or edit a service template

 3. Set Billing type to Per Service